dtc105/simple-hotkeys/README.md

 # Simple Hotkeys

-A bare bones copy of [AutoHotkey](https://www.autohotkey.com/) for Arch Linux, Hyprland.
+A bare bones copy of [AutoHotkey](https://www.autohotkey.com/) for Hyprland.

 ## Installation